Clone High: Gandhi controversy

 The show's depiction of Gandhi as a party animal received negative backlash from India.

 In early 2003, an article in Maxim magazine depicting Mahatma Gandhi being beaten up by a muscular man sparked outrage in India.
 Clone High was caught in the crossfire when citizens in the country conducted internet searches on the Maxim article but also found out about the show's Gandhi character on MTV's website.
 This sparked an outrage in India over the show's depiction of Gandhi.
 On January 30, 2003, the 55th anniversary of Mahatma Gandhi's assassination, approximately 150 protesters (including members of parliament) gathered in New Delhi and vowed to fast in response to Clone High, including Gandhi's great-grandson Tushar Gandhi.
 Tom Freston, the head of Viacom (owner of MTV), was visiting the network's India branch and was "trapped in the building".
 In 2014, he recalled that protestors "basically threatened that they'd revoke MTV's broadcasting license in India if they didn't take the show off the air".

 MTV offered a quick apology, stating that "Clone High was created and intended for an American audience", and "we recognize and respect that various cultures may view this programming differently, and we regret any offense taken by the content in the show".
 Miller would later recall that executives at MTV enjoyed the show, and asked for the duo to pitch a second season without Gandhi.
 Lord and Miller's two potential versions of a second season included one that made no mention of Gandhi's absence, and another that revealed that the character was a clone of actor Gary Coleman.
 "We pitched that, and it went up to the top at Viacom again and it got a big no," he remembered.
 This idea has since been scrapped as Gandhi did not return in the revival.

 Cult following and legacy

 Retrospective reviews

 The first season of Clone High garnered wide reappraisal and praise from television critics.
 Heather Marulli of Television Without Pity called the series "a mini-masterpiece of the animated genre; an opus to the primetime cartoon".
 David Broermann of the website Freakin' Awesome Network gave the series an "A+", saying it has "some really really good character development and depth" and an "amazing soundtrack".
 He notes the fantastic use of multiple running gags keeping viewers on their toes.
-In 2009, the show was listed as number five on IGN's "Reader Choice: Top Animated Series".
+In 2009, the show was listed as number five on IGNs "Reader Choice: Top Animated Series".
 In a 2014 retrospective piece on the series, Jesse David Fox of Vulture praised the premise, characters, and voice-acting, writing that "Clone High still holds up more than a decade later as a brilliantly funny, completely nuts, surprisingly heartfelt, tonally inventive masterpiece."